neicnordic/endit/README.md

 ENDIT is comprised of an ENDIT dCache plugin and the ENDIT daemons.

+The IBM Spectrum Protect (TSM) client is used to perform the actual transfer of files to/from the tape system.

 # Requirements

 The ENDIT daemons are known to work on Perl 5.10 onwards.